North Carolina Home Insurance: Coastal vs Inland Coverage & Costs

 Find your best options in less than 2 minutes

-Home insurance in North Carolina isn't one-size-fits-all — where you live in the state can mean the difference between a $1,000 annual premium and a $10,000 one.
+Home insurance in North Carolina isn't one-size-fits-all.
+Where you live in the state can mean the difference between a $2,000 annual premium and a $10,000-plus one.
 If you own property near the coast, you're dealing with hurricane exposure, mandatory wind and hail deductibles, flood insurance requirements, and a shrinking pool of private insurers willing to write your policy.

-This guide breaks down what NC homeowners across every region need to know: average costs by area, how the NC Beach Plan works, which insurance companies are still writing policies, and how recent storms have changed the landscape.
-Whether you're on the Outer Banks or in the Charlotte suburbs, you'll walk away knowing exactly what coverage you need — and how to find it for less.
+This 2026 guide breaks down what NC homeowners across every region need to know: average costs by area, how the NC Beach Plan works after its recent limit increases, which insurance companies are still writing policies, and how Hurricane Helene has reshaped the market.
+With the second 7.5% statewide rate hike now in effect as of June 1, 2026, and a new dwelling policy settlement finalized in May, understanding your options has never mattered more.
+Whether you're on the Outer Banks or in the Charlotte suburbs, you'll walk away knowing exactly what coverage you need and how to find it for less.

 Key Pinch Points